oleksii-honchar/auth-app-2019/svc-auth/README.md

 ```

 It will up mongo & service container and start nodemon inside.
 You need to have docker build before or it will be downloaded (@latest).

+## CI/CD

+There is 5 basic environment expected:

+- LOCAL
+- DEVELOPMENT
+- QA
+- STAGE - no `/docs` & `/swagger-editor` routes starting from this env.
+- PRODUCTION

+Environment variable `ENV_NAME` used to specify for executeds apps in which env it runs.